White House to direct supply of COVID drug amid access fears

 WASHINGTON (AP) — Trying to head off another chaotic scramble for scarce supplies, the White House said Friday it will step in to help coordinate distribution of the first drug that appears to help some COVID-19 patients recover faster.

-Press Secretary Kayleigh McEnany told reporters that Dr. Deborah Birx, a member of White House Coronavirus Task Force, will become a chief consultant on where the intravenous medication remdesivir will be distributed.
+Press Secretary Kayleigh McEnany told reporters that Dr. Deborah Birx, a member of White House Coronavirus Task Force, will become one of the chief consultants on where the intravenous medication remdesivir will be distributed.

-“She’s the person who’s constantly reviewing the numbers, constantly reviewing the data,” McEnany said.

 Alarm is growing in the medical community about access to the drug, which was cleared for emergency use last week by the Food and Drug Administration.

+Birx is “the person who’s constantly reviewing the numbers, constantly reviewing the data,” McEnany said.
+“And she really has the best grasp as to how that should be distributed.”
+McEnany provided no additional detail on distribution.

 As has happened with personal protective gear and coronavirus tests, the availability of remdesivir could become another foreseeable debacle in the nation’s response to the coronavirus pandemic.

 “Understandably, hospitals with COVID-19 patients are desperate to access the product,” the head of a national organization that represents hospitals pharmacists wrote Vice President Mike Pence earlier this week.